Finn the Human: Others

 Since Adventure Time's inception, Finn has appeared in various comic book series, video games, and other merchandise.
 Finn's first console game appearance was as a playable character in Adventure Time: Hey Ice King!
 Why'd You Steal Our Garbage?!!, which was released on Nintendo DS and 3DS in 2012.
 He was subsequently a playable character in Adventure Time: Explore the Dungeon Because I Don't Know!
 (2013), Adventure Time: The Secret of the Nameless Kingdom (2014), and Adventure Time: Pirates of the Enchiridion (2018).

 Finn has also made crossover appearances in other franchises and media.
 He appeared in the seventh season Futurama episode "Leela and the Genestalk".
 The opening sequence couch gag in the 28th season The Simpsons episode "Monty Burns' Fleeing Circus" featured Bart Simpson as "Bart the Boy", a parody of Finn.
+He also appeared in the Uncle Grandpa episodes "Pizza Eve" and "Cartoon Factory".
 He also appeared in the OK K.O.!
 Let's Be Heroes episode, "Crossover Nexus".
 Finn is a playable character in toys-to-life game Lego Dimensions (2015), beat 'em up game Cartoon Network: Battle Crashers (2016), crossover game Bloons Tower Defense: Adventure Time (2018), fighting game Brawlhalla (2019), and action-adventure game Immortals Fenyx Rising (2020).
-In November 2021, Finn was confirmed to appear as a playable character in the fighting game MultiVersus (2022).
+In November 2021, Finn was confirmed to appear as a playable character in the fighting game MultiVersus (2024).
+He appeared in the Teen Titans Go! episode, "Warner Bros.
+100th Anniversary".

 Fionna and Cake

 A gender-swapped version of Finn called Fionna appeared in the season 3 episode "Fionna and Cake", voiced by Madeleine Martin.
-Fionna inhabits the land of Aaa, a fictional world created by the Ice King (Tom Kenny) as a form of in-universe fanfiction.
+Fionna inhabits a fictional world created by the Ice King (Tom Kenny) as a form of in-universe fanfiction.
 The concept for Fionna and Cake came from drawings made by Adventure Time storyboard artist Natasha Allegri.
 The tomboy-ish character of Fionna has much the same personality as Finn and has similar struggles with romantic attractions.
 Both Fionna and Cake the Cat, the alternate version of Jake the Dog, became popular with Adventure Time fans.
 Fionna later appeared in the fifth-season episode "Bad Little Boy", the sixth-season episode "The Prince Who Wanted Everything", the eighth-season episode "Five Short Tables", and the ninth season episode "Fionna and Cake and Fionna".
-Fionna will star in the upcoming spin-off series Adventure Time: Fionna and Cake.
+Fionna stars in the spin-off series Adventure Time: Fionna and Cake.